International Student Support | South Asian Student Guides | Study Abroad – UK

 Value for Money

-Value for money policies ensure that tuition fees are used efficiently while maintaining high-quality education, student services, and learning resources.
-Universities must demonstrate that students receive good value for their investment.
+Value for money policies ensure that tuition fees are spent effectively while maintaining high standards of education, student services, and learning resources.
+Universities are expected to show that students gain fair value from their investment.

 You can read more in Value for Money Policies in Higher Education to understand how universities ensure cost efficiency and quality education.